The Science of Aging and Longevity

 3. Metabolic Changes As organisms age, metabolic processes undergo significant changes.
 Mitochondrial function declines, reducing cellular energy production and increasing oxidative stress.
 Altered metabolism also impacts various physiological systems, contributing to aging and the development of age-related diseases.

-See also The Secrets of Successful Archaeological Discoveries
+See also The Development of Renewable Energy Technologies

 C. Systemic Changes